CryptosOdysseus/TESTING-STUFF/UETA-ESIGN.md

 - In which latest case, what would be the (rough) features to **outfit the AALE with functions to enable the AALE to handle these Legal-Agent-Status capable AAS.** _Because this sounds clearly like a guaranteed rabbit hole, it should be capped._

-- However the recent case of the **Inventor-AI kind of AAS** has demonstrated that we might be only several years to a couple of decades away from dealing with the issue of extreely autonomish systems that possibly qualify as Legal Agents, rather than half a century. _Our work, while remaining within proper boundaries, might want to at least underline this awareness and foresight_ even if we choose to so far deal with it as a "capped guaranteed rabbit hole".
+- However the recent case of the **Inventor-AI kind of AAS** has demonstrated that we might be only several years to a couple of decades away from dealing with the issue of _**substantially autonomISH systems that qualify as Legal Agents**_, rather than half-a-century as it is currently assumed by some regulatory senior decision makers occasionally quoted in the Financial Times. _Our work, while remaining within proper boundaries, might want to at least underline this awareness and foresight_ even if we choose to so far deal with it as a "capped guaranteed rabbit hole".

 #### Next steps of our CWP